1981: Edward J. Haug, a professor of mechanical engineering, founds CCAD.

 2019: U.S. DOT awards NADS a $7 million grant for the Automated Driving Systems for Rural America project to study automated vehicles on rural roads and how the technology can help solve mobility challenges in rural settings.

-2020: ITI continues adding faculty, bringing the number of faculty affiliates to 39 faculty and 36 research labs and centers.
+2020: ITI continues adding faculty, bringing the number of faculty affiliates to 39 faculty and 36 research labs.

 2020: ITI reorganizes its research focuses into seven mission areas: Aerospace Technology, Environment and Energy, Biotechnology, Systems and Sensors, Human Modeling and Simulation, Advanced Manufacturing and Materials, and Vehicle Safety and Automated Driving.